Does Salvation Guarantee A Problem Free Life?

 One major reason believers backslide today is hardship.

-Problems are not what most sign up for, so the moment things get tough, they opt to throw in the faith towel.
+Problems are not what most sign up for, so the moment their faith boat hits some turbulence, they opt to throw in the faith towel.

-This is a typical response given the brand of modern gospel we've subscribed to.
+This is a typical response given the brand of modern-day gospel we've subscribed to.

-In short, the advertising is wrong, which explains why so many are quick to abandon ship when their newfound faith doesn't pan out as advertised in the "salvation brochure."
+In truth, the advertising is wrong, which explains why so many are quick to abandon ship when their newfound faith doesn't pan out as advertised in the "salvation brochure."

 One minister said, "I used to get very depressed when I listened to other believers' testimonies.
 Someone would stand up and say I came to Jesus, and all my troubles came to an end, and I would think, why is my testimony the complete opposite?
 When I was born again, my troubles began.
 I got baptized in the Spirit a few years later, and my troubles got worse.
 I have been in more trouble in the last ten years than in the previous thirty years."

-What's interesting is that his experience is the one that fits the Bible.
+What's interesting is that his experience is the one that fits Scripture.

-It's the same experience all the disciples had without exception.
+It's the same narrow and rugged road all the disciples in the Bible walked without exception.

-Yet we are so adamant about selling people this narrative of come to Jesus and your life will be a bed of roses, which is the total opposite of what the Bible says.
+Yet we are so adamant about selling people this narrative of come to Christ and your life will be a bed of roses, which is the total opposite of what the Scripture says.

-In truth, they subscribed to a false gospel instead of the true gospel.
+In truth, they subscribed to a watered down gospel instead of the true gospel.

 According to Scripture, salvation does not guarantee a trouble-free life.